babar-raza/package-descriptions/apose.com/nuget/aspose-for-cpp/Aspose.BarCode.md

 - Save barcode labels as images of popular formats including PNG, JPG, BMP and more.
 - Encode non-english characters in 2D types.

-## Barcode Sanning Features
+## Barcode Scanning Features
 - Read 1D & 2D barcode types of 50+ symbologies.
 - Recognize codes from stream or image file.
 - Scan a specific area of image to detect barcode.
 - Get region information for the barcodes recognized in the image.
-- Decode non-english characters in 2D types.
+- Decode non-English characters in 2D types.

 ## Barcode Imaging Features
 - Customize the barcode image's borders, border color, style, margins, width and so on.